-We report Root Mean Squared Error (RMSE), the bias and also the standard deviation of the proposed LiVE estimator, plug-in Lasso, post-selection, \texttt{hdi} and \texttt{WLDP} in Table \ref{tab: Setting 1,2 ii} in Section \ref{sec: exact sparse supp} of the supplementary material.
-It is observed that the plug-in Lasso estimator cannot be used for confidence interval construction as its bias component is as large as its variance component and the uncertainty of the bias component is hard to quantify.
+The inference results for Loading 2 are similar and reported in Table \ref{tab: Setting 2 i} in the supplement.
+We report Root Mean Squared Error (RMSE), bias and standard deviation of the proposed LiVE estimator, plug-in Lasso, post-selection, \texttt{hdi} and \texttt{WLDP} in Table \ref{tab: Setting 1,2 ii} in the supplementary material.
+It is observed that the plug-in Lasso estimator cannot be used for confidence interval construction as its bias component is a dominant component of the RMSE and the uncertainty of the bias component is hard to quantify.

 Post selection inference methods can produce incorrect inference due to the fact that the model selection uncertainty is not quantified.
-In the selection step, the post-selection method can select either a larger model or a smaller model compared to the true one.
-As reported in Table \ref{tab: Setting 1,2 i}, post selection is under-coverage since, in this specific simulation setting, post-selection tends to select a relatively large set of variables and this results in perfect separation of cases and controls in the re-fitting step.
-In Section \ref{sec: naive} of the supplementary material, we show another setting where the post-selection method selects a smaller model and leads to a substantial omitted variable bias.
+The post-selection method can select either a larger model or a smaller model compared to the true one.
+In Table \ref{tab: Setting 1 i}, post selection undercovers since post-selection tends to select a relatively large set of variables and this results in a perfect separation in the re-fitting step.
+In Section \ref{sec: naive} in the supplementary material, we show another setting where the post-selection method selects a smaller model and leads to a substantial omitted variable bias.